 - The Strike Series entry Soviet Strike plays up the horror movie aspect of the setting while addressing the very real disaster through stock footage of the aftermath and potential terrorist threat of trying to gain access to the nuclear materials of the melted down reactor.

-- On top of Chernobyl being mentioned in a few strips in XKCD, the comic creator even made a chart chronicling radiation doses.
-Naturally, Chernobyl is referenced quite a bit in this chart.
+- On top of Chernobyl being mentioned in a few strips in xkcd, the comic creator even made a chart chronicling radiation doses, which, naturally, refers to Chernobyl quite a bit.

-- In Polandball, Belarus is often depicted as having 3 eyes in reference to the Chernobyl disaster.
-This is due to the fact that Chernobyl is near the Ukrainian-Belarusian border, with the latter receiving most of the nuclear fallout.
+- In Polandball, Belarus is often depicted as having three eyes in reference to the Chernobyl disaster.
+(Chernobyl is located near the Ukraine/Belarus border, and Belarus suffered the majority of the contamination from the accident.)

 - Referenced several times in The Simpsons, usually made in light that some kind of terrible accident was (barely) averted at the Springfield nuclear power plant.

-- Spiderman The Animated Series.
-In The Six Forgotten Warriors arc towards the end of its run, the Big Bad has a base of operations beneath the power plant.
-Inevitably, Spidey, a bunch of mercs, Kingpin and the Sinister Six all end up outside, which is when they all take notice of their surroundings.
-Rhino doesn't see what the big deal is, Kingpin is nonplussed, while Scorpion, Vulture and Doc Ok are having a collective Oh, Crap!.
-The prospect of radiation poisoning steers both teams to call it a draw and leave pronto.
+- Spiderman The Animated Series: In part two of The Six Forgotten Warriors arc, the Big Bad has a base of operations beneath the power plant.
+Inevitably, Spidey, Silver Sable and her mercs, Kingpin and the Sinister Six all end up outside as the base was falling apart around them.
+Just as it looks like another fight is about to start, Silver Sable quickly points out that it'd be a waste of time and to look around them, which is when they all take notice of their surroundings.
+Rhino doesn't see what the big deal is, Kingpin is nonplussed, while Scorpion, Vulture and Doc Ock are having a collective Oh, Crap!. note The prospect of radiation poisoning steers both teams to call it a draw and leave pronto.